zrythm/zrythm/doc/user/editing/chord-editor.rst

-The chord editor has a list of chords on the left side that can be changed, and an arranger on the right side for creating chord progressions.
+The chord editor has a list of chords on the left side that can be changed, and an arranger on the right side for creating chord progressions from chord objects.
+Chord objects signify the start of a chord (they do not have length).

 Chords
 ------